 3. National Sports Museum

 If you follow cricket or watch cricket matches, you must have heard of the Melbourne Cricket Ground (MCG).
-Within the walls of this iconic cricket stadium, you can find the National Sports Museum which celebrates Australian Sport and also the history of MCG.
-The iconic place features the Sport Australia Hall of Fame, the Australian Cricket Hall of Fame and Australian Football Hall of Fame.
-If you are lucky enough, you might even get to watch a game of cricket live.
+Within the walls of this iconic cricket stadium, you can find the National Sports Museum, which celebrates Australian Sports and MCG’s history.
+The iconic place features the Sport Australia Hall of Fame, the Australian Cricket Hall of Fame and the Australian Football Hall of Fame.
+If you are lucky enough, you might even watch a game of cricket live.

 What to do around Melbourne

-You don’t need to drive long distances, there are many places to see around Melbourne in its beautiful countryside.
-Melbourne is hard to beat for the variety of attractions that you can see and things you can do within a short and nice drive from the city.
+You don’t need to drive long distances; there are many places to see around Melbourne in its beautiful countryside.
+Melbourne is hard to beat for the variety of attractions you can see and things you can do within a short and nice drive from the city.

-Here is my selection with all day-trips you can do alone from Melbourne city.
+Here is my selection of all-day trips you can do alone from Melbourne.

-These are all the best things to do in Melbourne when you travel alone and are by yourself.
+These are all the best things to do in Melbourne when travelling alone and alone.
 There are undoubtedly many more that you will discover on your visit.
 I suggest planning 3 to 5 days on your first visit.
-Here below a list of travel resources, I use to plan all my solo trips to Australia.
+Below is a list of travel resources I use to plan all my solo trips to Australia.

 How to get to Melbourne from the Airport

-If you fly into Melbourne Tullamarine airport, from any other city in Australia, the best and cheapest way to get into the city is to take the Skybus from the terminal 3 or 4, which are the domestic terminals.
-Sometimes you may also land into terminal 2 or 1 depending with which airline you fly.
-The Skybus ticket fare is 19.75 dollars for one way or 36.50 for a return ticket.
+If you fly into Melbourne Tullamarine airport from any other city in Australia, the best and cheapest way to get into the city is to take the Skybus from terminals 3 or 4, the domestic terminals.
+Sometimes you may also land in terminal 2 or 1, depending on which airline you fly.
+The Skybus ticket fare is 19.75 dollars one way or 36.50 for a return ticket.

-You can purchase the ticket at the digital machine and pay with a credit card, outside the arrivals, at the shuttle bus stop.
-It takes you to Southern Cross station in the CBD, and from there you can get a metro train ticket to get to your final destination.
-If you are travelling to Melbourne’s surroundings, more Skybus services ride to Southbank, St. Kilda, Docklands and more places.
+You can purchase the digital machine ticket and pay with a credit card, outside the arrivals, at the shuttle bus stop.
+It takes you to Southern Cross station in the CBD, and you can get a metro train ticket to your final destination.
+If you travel to Melbourne’s surroundings, more Skybus services ride to Southbank, St. Kilda, Docklands and more places.
 You find all information on their website here.

 How to get around Melbourne

-If you are planning to stay a couple of days in Melbourne, you are better off purchasing a 2-hour ticket for 4.50 dollars.
-But if you plan to stay longer, a good thing to do is to get a Myki card, if you plan to use public transport for getting around in and around Melbourne.
+If you plan to stay a few days in Melbourne, you are better off purchasing a 2-hour ticket for 4.50 dollars.
+But if you plan to stay longer, a good thing to do is get a Myki card if you plan to use public transport to get around in and around Melbourne.
 Check all fares here.

 You can also read more about the MyKi Card in my review of all the transport cards n Australia.